oferca/vscode-ext-tf/README.md

 # Features
 * Eliminates the need for typing.
 * Seamless switching between multiple Terraform environments
-* **Interactive progress monitor** keep you informed with execution progress.
+* Interactive progress monitor keep you informed with execution progress.
-* **"terraform plan" summary by ChatGPT** - Creates queries for ChatGPT to summarize the plan
+* "terraform plan" summary by ChatGPT - Generates queries for ChatGPT for plan summation
 * Fully integrated with VSCode Environment.
 External terminal not required.
 * Persistent execution logs.